Noah Hanifin Game Preview: Flames vs. Sabres

 Noah Hanifin Game Preview: Flames vs. Sabres - October 19

-Noah Hanifin will be on the ice when the Calgary Flames and Buffalo Sabres face off at 7:00 PM ET on Thursday, October 19, 2023.
-Considering a bet on Hanifin?
-We have numbers and figures to help you.
+Noah Hanifin will be on the ice when the Calgary Flames and Buffalo Sabres meet at 7:00 PM ET on Thursday, October 19, 2023.
+Does a wager on Hanifin intrigue you?
+Our stats and information can help.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.